“The work has become an excavation site. I am the archaeologist and the canvas crumbling stone. The paintbrush a tool to reveal what’s hidden.”

 — Kalli

 Kalli Bednarz is an artist and visual archaeologist whose work explores the intersection of spiritual channeling, energetic embodiment, and ancient iconography.
 Her practice serves as a method for understanding and expressing what her body experiences on an energetic level, while also documenting the mysterious and universal qualities of the iconographic information she receives during meditative states.
+She draws inspiration from figures like Frederick Bligh Bond the early 20th-century archaeologist who used spiritual channeling to guide his excavations at Glastonbury Abbey and Carolyn Boyd an artist turned archaeologist whose work has led to connecting with shamans in deciphering the iconography of the White Shaman Mural.

-She draws inspiration from figures like Frederick Bligh Bond, the early 20th-century archaeologist who used spiritual channeling to guide his excavations at Glastonbury Abbey.
-Her ongoing exploration is centered on how we can work with unseen energies and information embedded in ancient spaces to reclaim lost knowledge and history.
+Kalli’s ongoing exploration is centered on how we can work with unseen energies and information embedded in ancient and historic spaces to reclaim lost knowledge and forgotten history.